numba/roc-examples/README.md

 $ source activate amd_roc
 ```

+  * Note that users should be a member of the `video` group to have access to the GPU.

  <!-- Note: NOT MERGED INTO NUMBA YET
 * Check that your ROC installation and AMDGCN hardware is recognised by Numba
    with: